-Skin disease pictures and symptoms is a free dermatology atlas which also teaches you about skin, hair and nail diseases affecting people with skin of color.
+Skin disease pictures and symptoms is a free dermatology atlas which also teaches you about different skin, hair and nail conditions.

 Symptoms of acne vulgaris include comedones (white heads), open comedones (black heads), papules (pimples), pustules (pus filled swellings), nodules (larger nodules) and cysts (fluid filled swellings).

 These swellings usually develop on areas with a high concentration of sebaceous (oil) glands like the face, back, chest and shoulders.
 Patients who develop occupational acne can also develop lesions on other parts of their bodies like the hands.

 Symptoms of acne scars include: